MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### shareFeature

-Use this property to customize the Share feature on the UI.
-All detailed properties below are Boolean.
+Use the `shareFeature` object to customize the Share features on the page.
+All detailed properties below are Boolean, with `true` as the default value.

-`enabled` - Enable or disable share features.
+- `enabled` - Enable or disable share features.

-`invite` - Show or hide invite functionality.
+- `invite` - Show or hide invite functionality.

-`link` - Show or hide link functionality.
+- `link` - Show or hide link functionality.

-`email` - Show or hide email functionality.
+- `email` - Show or hide email functionality.

-`export` - Show or hide export functionality.
+- `export` - Show or hide export functionality.

-`download` - Show or hide download functionality.
+- `download` - Show or hide download functionality.

-`shareDossier` - Show or hide the shareDossier function.
+- `shareDossier` - Show or hide the shareDossier function.

-`subscribe` - Show or hide all entries for a subscription.
+- `subscribe` - Show or hide all entries for a subscription.

 #### Required?